Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 was once new!
 So if we remember all the continuations of an NF strategy along the way, we can accumulate enough information to respond to any OGS server queries, by restarting the relevant old continuation.
-In order to do so, we will first need a small helper to weaken the scope of NF strategies.
+In order to do so, we will first need a small helper to rename the scope of NF strategies.

 #definition[NF Strategy Renaming][
   Assuming a scope structure $ctx.scope_T th S$, given a binding family $O cl